 Your eyes are one of the first facial features people notice and also usually the first to show signs of aging.
-Highly-trained oculofacial plastic surgeon Yogita Kashyap, MD, and her team correct these signs of aging with lower eyelid blepharoplasty at Hudson Face & Eye in New York City, with two locations in Midtown West and Murray Hill neighborhoods of Manhattan.
+Highly-trained oculofacial plastic surgeon Yogita Kashyap, MD, and her team correct these signs of aging with lower eyelid blepharoplasty at Hudson Face & Eye in New York City, with our location in Midtown West.
 To find out if lower eyelid blepharoplasty is right for you, call your nearest office or book an appointment online today.

 Lower eyelid blepharoplasty is a type of cosmetic surgery that restores a youthful look to your eyes.